scohe001/Sorting/README.md

 Assume for this problem that you have a set of Midterm scores for a class (where the midterm was out of 100 and there were no partial points so everything is integers).
 Write a function to sort the scores using Bucket Sort.

-*Hint: Make an array of length 100 for this sort*
+*🍲 for 🤔:How long should the array be for this sort?*